EEEEEericKKK/EEEEEericKKK.github.io/_pages/about.md

 ---
 > Whenever you feel like criticizing any one, just remember that all the people in this world haven’t had the advantages that you’ve had. - F. Scott Fitzgerald

+I am currently a PhD in Computer Science at University of Massachusetts Amherst, advised by Prof. Chuang Gan.

-I'm currently an undergraduate student in Yao Class 03, [IIIS](https://iiis.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/), graduating in 2024.
-My major is Computer Science and Technology under the AI curriculum.
+Before that I was an undergraduate student in Yao Class 03, [IIIS](https://iiis.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/), graduating in 2024.
+My major was Computer Science and Technology under the AI curriculum.

 My research interests lie in **Embodied AI, Language Models and Computer Vision**, especially how they can cooperate with each other.
 A long preserving goal of mine is to build agents that can physically interact with the real world, which requires development of both perception (vision, multi-modal) and decision making (RL, LLM, etc.).